Deterministic Quantum Search for Arbitrary Initial Success Probabilities: Implementing the Algorithm: Circuit-Level Design

 This section provides a detailed analysis and circuit implementation for the proposed deterministic quantum search algorithm.
 To illustrate this, consider a search problem with a uniform superposition of 8 states:

 The objective is to search for the specific target states $|101\rangle$, $|110\rangle$ and $|111\rangle$ states.
 If the Grover's Algorithm is applied to search for these target states, the number of iterations calculated according to Eqn. \ref{eq:k} is approximately 0.6917, which is typically rounded to 1.
-This single iteration yields a success probability of approximately 0.84375, as calculated from Eqn. \ref{eq:p_success}.\\\\ By using the deterministic quantum search algorithm discussed in this article with an $auxiliary$ qubit in the circuit and initialized with $R_y(\phi)$ rotational gate.
+This single iteration yields a success probability of approximately 0.84375, as calculated from Eqn. \ref{eq:p_success}.\\\\ By using the deterministic quantum search algorithm discussed in this article the $ancilla$ qubit in the circuit is initialized with $R_y(\phi)$ rotational gate.
 The angle of rotation ($\phi$) is calculated from Eqn. \ref{eq: theta} to be approximately 1.2309 radians.
 The circuit is initialized as shown in Fig. \ref{fig:detreministic_init}, and the resulting probability distribution is plotted in Fig. \ref{fig:detreministic_init_graph}.

 Following initialization, the oracle is applied to mark the target states.
-As depicted in Fig. \ref{fig:deterministic_oracle}, the oracle is designed to mark the states $|101\rangle, |110\rangle, |111\rangle$ only when the $auxiliary$ qubit is in state $|0\rangle$.
+As depicted in Fig. \ref{fig:deterministic_oracle}, the oracle marks the target states $|101\rangle, |110\rangle, |111\rangle$ only when the $ancilla$ qubit is in state $|0\rangle$.
 This results in the oracle marking the combined states $(|0101\rangle, |0110\rangle, |0111\rangle)$ by adding a phase of $\pi$.
 Consequently, after the oracle application, the probability amplitudes of these target states acquire a negative phase, while their magnitudes remain unchanged, as represented in Fig. \ref{fig:deterministic_oracle_graph}.

 Following this, the diffusion operator is applied to increase the probability of the marked target states.
 The overall circuit representation of this deterministic search algorithm is given in Fig. \ref{fig:deterministic_diffusion}.